How to setup automated failover for your online backup service software from WholesaleBackup

 - On the slave server, issue the following command to allow execute permissions on the Import Script: chmod u+x /usr/local/bin/Dimportforfailover

-You’re now setup to replicate user’s metadata and the database to your failover server. n the instance of an outage, you can redirect your users to that server, and they will be able to backup.
+You’re now set up to replicate the user’s metadata and the database to your failover server. n the instance of an outage, you can redirect your users to that server, and they will be able to backup.

 For many people that’s sufficient, as they have other ways to replicate their data like drbd or a replicated filesystem.
 But if you also need a simple way to replicate your data, and sufficient bandwidth, it may be as simple as setting up rsync to sync the data from your master to your slave server.
 Here’s how: